Boko Haram raid town in Nigeria's Borno state, at least 12 dead

-MAIDUGURI, Nigeria, March 10 (Reuters) - Suspected Boko Haram militants attacked the town of Ngamdu in Nigeria’s northeast Borno state early on Tuesday, killing about a dozen people, witnesses and a security source said.
+MAIDUGURI, Nigeria (Reuters) - Suspected Boko Haram militants attacked the town of Ngamdu in Nigeria’s northeast Borno state early on Tuesday, killing about a dozen people, witnesses and a security source said.

 The town, which has been hit several times by militants, lies on the border of Borno and Yobe states.
 Borno is the heartland of Boko Haram’s six-year insurgency, which aims to carve out an Islamic state.